 Dr. Rippe is a graduate of Harvard College and Harvard Medical School with post graduate training at Massachusetts General Hospital.
 He is currently the Founder and Director of the Rippe Lifestyle Institute and Professor of Biomedical Sciences at the University of Central Florida.

-Over the past 20 years Dr. Rippe has established and run the largest research organization in the world exploring how daily habits and actions impact short and long-term health and quality of life.
+Over the past 25 years Dr. Rippe has established and run the largest research organization in the world exploring how daily habits and actions impact short and long-term health and quality of life.
 This organization, Rippe Lifestyle Institute (RLI), has published hundreds of studies that form the scientific basis for the fields of lifestyle medicine and high performance health.
-Rippe Lifestyle Institute also conducts numerous studies every year on nutrition and healthy weight management.
+Rippe Lifestyle Institute also conducts numerous studies every year on physical activity, nutrition and healthy weight management.

 Dr. Rippe's work has been featured on The Today Show, Good Morning America, PBS "BodyWatch," CBS Morning and Evening news and CNN and in a variety of print media including the New York Times, New York Times Magazine, L.A.
 Times, Wall Street Journal and many monthly publications.
 He comments regularly on health and fitness for USA Today, American Health and Prevention.
 He served for three years as Medical Editor for the Television Food Network (TVFN).

 In 1989 Dr. Rippe was named Fitness Educator of the Year by the International Dance Exercise Association (IDEA).
 In 1990 he was named one of the 10 national "Healthy American Fitness Leaders" by the United States Jaycees and the President's Council on Physical Fitness and Sports.
 In 1992 he received a Lifetime Achievement Award from IDEA.
-In 2000 he was named one of the 100 Most Influential People in Central Florida for his work at the Rippe Health Evaluation at Celebration Health.
+In 2000 he was named one of the 100 Most Influential People in Central Florida for his work at the Rippe Health Assessment at Celebration Health.
 In 2001 he was appointed to the Florida Council of 100 by Governor Jeb Bush.

 A lifelong and avid athlete Dr. Rippe maintains his personal fitness with a regular walk, jog, swimming and weight training program.
 He holds a black belt in karate and is an avid wind surfer, skier and tennis player.
 He lives outside of Boston with his wife, television news anchor Stephanie Hart and their four children, Hart, Jaelin, Devon and Jamie.